 1926 Sex.
 It's a comedy.
-Mae West plays a Canadian woman with no time for those mountees; it's the British navy for her.
+Mae West plays a Canadian woman with no time for those mounties; it's the British navy for her.
 It runs through one season, but the following it is raided as immoral.
 The cast is arrested and West, who also co-produced, is sentenced to 10 days in jail and is fined $500.
 A well-received off-off-Broadway revival in 2000 proved that the show still had laughs and a unique social point of view.

 1992 The music and life of jazz legend Jelly Roll Morton comes to life on stage as Jelly's Last Jam opens at Broadway's Virginia Theatre.
 Savion Glover and Gregory Hines share the title role at different ages.
 George C. Wolfe directs the production he wrote the book for.

 1995 Manhattan Theatre Club's production of Richard Greenberg's Night and Her Stars opens Off-Broadway at the American Place Theatre.
-David Warren directs a cast that includes Patrick Breen, Keith Charles, Peter Frechette and John Slattery.
+David Warren directs a cast that includes Patrick Breen, Keith Charles, Peter Frechette, and John Slattery.
 The show follows the scandals of the late 1950s quiz show scandal.

 2001 Ken Ludwig and Don Schlitz present their Broadway musical The Adventures of Tom Sawyer, based on the Mark Twain novel.
-Unlike the Tony-winning "Huckleberry Finn"-based Big River, this new musical is treated by critics like a dead cat on a string, and lasts less than two weeks.
+Unlike the Tony-winning Huckleberry Finn-based Big River, the new musical is treated by critics like a dead cat on a string, and lasts less than two weeks.
 The production stars Joshua Park as Tom Sawyer, Jim Poulos as Huckleberry Finn, and Kristen Bell as Becky Thatcher.
 Making her Broadway debut in the supporting role of Sabina Temple is future Tony Award winner Nikki M. James.

 2009 Roundabout Theatre Company's Broadway production of Christopher Hampton's 1970 comedy, The Philanthropist, directed by Tony Award nominee David Grindley and starring Tony winner Matthew Broderick, opens at the American Airlines Theatre.

-2012 Roundabout Theatre Company opens a revival of Marc Camoletti's 1960-set sex farce Don't Dress for Dinner—a sort of sequel to Boeing-Boeing, featuring the same randy male characters, Robert and Bernard—at Broadway's American Airlines Theatre.
-Ben Daniels, Patricia Kalember, David Aron Damane, Adam James, Jennifer Tilly and Spencer Kayden star under John Tillinger's direction.
+2012 Roundabout Theatre Company opens a revival of Marc Camoletti's 1960-set sex farce Don't Dress for Dinner—a sort of sequel to Boeing-Boeing, featuring the same randy male characters, Robert, and Bernard—at Broadway's American Airlines Theatre.
+Ben Daniels, Patricia Kalember, David Aron Damane, Adam James, Jennifer Tilly, and Spencer Kayden star under John Tillinger's direction.

 2012 Leap of Faith—a musical based on the 1992 film about a con-man preacher who blows into a depressed, drought-plagued Kansas town—opens on Broadway at the St. James Theatre.
 Featuring a gospel and country score by Alan Menken and Glenn Slater, the production stars Raúl Esparza as preacher Jonas Nightingale.
 Despite receiving a Tony nomination for Best Musical, poor ticket sales force the show to close after only 19 performances.